 Representation matters before, during, and after the interview process.
 We built GoodTime to keep tech companies from losing top female tech talent when those women didn’t see females on interview panels.

 Demonstrate that your team is committed to Diversity, Equity, and Inclusion in your hiring process.
 Build diverse interview panels that prove your commitment to different points of view.
 Follow Intel, who diversified their interview panels and saw the number of female and people of color new hires jump from 32% to 45% in two years.

 Whether your candidate experience is in-person or online, one of the best ways to stand out is to respect your candidate’s time.

-GoodTime makes it easy to deliver seamless interview scheduling, helping you attract and impress today’s top-notch talent.
-Learn more now.
+GoodTime makes it easy to deliver seamless interview scheduling, automation, and relationship building, helping you attract and impress today’s top-notch talent.

 Learn more about how GoodTime can supercharge your talent acquisition process today.

 Lean team?
 Sky-high goals?
 No sweat.
 Secure top talent 50% faster with smart scheduling automation that handles even the trickiest interviews.